 Within Band (level changes): Employee’s salary may be increased based on the demonstration of additional competencies that are significant enough to change the position/employee from a lower competency level to a higher competency level within a banded classification.

-Temporary Salary Adjustments - SPA Employees
+Temporary Salary Adjustment - SPA Employees

 To initiate a request for a temporary salary adjustment (SPA), please use PeopleAdmin to propose a temporary salary adjustment amount and to list the temporary new, additional, and/or higher level duties performed by the employee.
-Classification & Compensation will review your request.

 Retention adjustments (not to exceed the range maximum) may be awarded to prevent turnover in positions that are critical to the organization’s business operations or to address retention problems related to unique, critical, and unusual labor market conditions.
 When retention adjustments are used to make a counter offer to retain a key employee who is being actively recruited, the recruiting employer must be external to the University or N.C. state government system.